Erin Field is on your side if you have been charged with reckless driving in the state of Connecticut.

 Reckless driving is a criminal offense under Connecticut traffic laws, and it is surprisingly easy to get charged with reckless driving.

-Simply driving more than 85 MPH is an automatic reckless driving criminal charge.
+Simply driving more than 20 miles per hour over the posted speed limit is an automatic reckless driving criminal charge.
 Regardless of any other facts, road conditions, time of day, or whether you were otherwise driving safely and carefully.
-You can also be charged with reckless by any driving behavior that the police officer decides is reckless or endangers the lives of others on the road, but these factors are not explicitly defined or stated under Connecticut law, so the charge can be very subjective.
+You can also be charged with reckless driving for any driving behavior that the police officer decides is reckless or endangers the lives of others on the road, but these factors are not explicitly defined or stated under Connecticut law, so the charge can be very subjective.

-If you made a mistake: you were talking on the phone, adjusting the radio or GPS map, drinking a cup of coffee or eating and momentarily lost control of your car, you shouldn’t be facing a criminal punishment and deserve a second chance.
+If you made a mistake, were talking on the cell phone, adjusting the radio or GPS map, drinking a cup of coffee or eating and momentarily lost control of your car, you shouldn't be facing a criminal punishment and deserve a second chance.

 If you are found guilty of reckless driving, you can face up to 30 days in jail, fines of up to $300, loss of license, and more.